PSP vs. MVR: what’s the difference?

 Why Motor Carriers Should Obtain Both MVRs and PSP Reports

-However, PSP reports do not include tickets, warnings, citations, personal driving records, or local/state infractions, unlike MVRs.
+What is PSP in trucking?
+These are reports that do not include tickets, warnings, citations, personal driving records, or local/state infractions, unlike MVRs.
 Therefore, checking the candidate’s driving history in personal and professional contexts is important to assess their safety and risk level.
 Running separate MVR and PSP reports ensures comprehensive data collection and minimizes the chance of overlooking any crucial information.
 Ultimately, these reports identify potential hires with a history of unsafe driving behavior, preventing violations and safeguarding the company’s CSA score.

 Sign up for Exclusive Trucking Tips